 Starting with Jin, the eldest member of BTS who joined a frontline army boot camp on December 15, all BTS members will fulfill their service in South Korea which is still technically at war with North Korea.
-All able-bodied males aged 18 to 28 must serve their mandatory military service.
+All able-bodied males who are 18 and older must serve their mandatory military service unless they have a valid reason for exemption.
 During their service, the members will be allowed to participate in limited group activities such as concerts outside barracks if top commanders make an exceptional judgment that their reunion will promote national interest.

 © Aju Business Daily & www.ajunews.com Copyright: All materials on this site may not be reproduced, distributed, transmitted, displayed, published or broadcast without the authorization from the Aju News Corporation.